 According to the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, also known as the DSM, astraphobia is characterized by a number of specific types of fear responses:

 - Immediate Anxiety Response You are likely to exhibit symptoms of high anxiety and even panic immediately following exposure to or the perceived threat of a storm.
-Your panic response may include rapid heart rate, shortness of breath, sweating, shaking, nausea, and/or crying.
+Your panic response may include rapid heart rate, shortness of breath, sweating, shaking, nausea, and crying.
 If you panic every time, your phobia is considered to be “situationally bound.”
 If you panic often but not every time, your phobia is “situationally predisposed.”

 - Recognition That Fear Is Excessive Adults generally realize that the chances of being hit by lightning are incredibly slim, particularly if you are old enough to know how to protect yourself from lighting or that you are protected by the lightning rods present on most buildings, for example.
 However, this knowledge will not keep a phobic person from experiencing intense anxiety when exposed to storms.

 - Obsessive Avoidance of Storms This may seem impossible, but people who are astraphobic often find ways of “avoiding” storms in whatever ways they can.
 Often, these avoidance methods interfere with the person’s ability to function normally.
-For example, some obsess over weather forecasts, and others actually develop agoraphobic behaviors and refuse to leave “safe” spaces, such as their residence, in order to avoid going outside and being “vulnerable” to storms.
+For example, some obsess over weather forecasts, and others develop agoraphobic behaviors and refuse to leave “safe” spaces, such as their residence, to avoid going outside and being “vulnerable” to storms.

 Other symptoms may include trying to block out the sound of thunder, hiding in “safer” spaces such as underneath a blanket or inside a closet, and seeking company and reassurance of personal safety from others.